ChoateProgrammingUnion/docs/README.md

 All contributions are welcome and will be thoroughly considered for merging into master.

 **Note:** As per the pending amendments to the constitution, the git history in the master branch of this repo must not be tampered with.

+### Assets/Logo
+The animated logo was made by HP Park '21 from the original logo made by a graduated CPU member.